mschodin/SELT_Card_Project/README.md

 3. To install all gems and npm libraries specified in gem file and package.json use:
 `yarn install`\
 `bundle install`
+4. Install redis
-4. Run a redis server to control the cables
+`sudo apt install redis-server` then run a redis server to control the cables `redis-server`
-`sudo apt install redis-server`
-`redis-server`
 5. Commands to run the server:
  * Run the server: `bundle exec rails server`